posva/2025-03-amsterdam-pinia-colada/slides.zh.md

 - why if on server
   - not about doing less requests
-  - actually about doing more requests but at the appropriate time -->
+  - actually about doing more requests but at the appropriate time
+- How does this work?
+Why making more requests?
+-->

 ---